Hermany13/Game_store_administration_program/README.md

   Hermany Vieira Oliveira
   Marlon Dantas de Albuquerque
   Ashley Fernanda do Nascimento
-  Matheus Henrique Barbosa
+  Matheus Henrique Correa Barbosa
-  Fábio Costa
+  Fábio Eduardo Ribeiro Costa

 Description:
     This project consist in a administration program for an game store with possibility of rent movies too.